wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/work-cloud-sustainability/includes/analytical-reports.md

     > [!Note]
     > Some organizations use the calendar year, while others will use fiscal year or an increment other than calendar year as a reporting period.

 The reporting period start date is set under the organization unit that’s set up, and it will influence how data is grouped.
-After a report has been generated, you can download it as an Excel file and then use it for further analysis.
+After a report has been generated, you can download it as an Excel file, and then use it for further analysis.

 To download a report, follow these steps: